 Capital Credits—A Powerful Return on Your Investment

 Each month when you pay your electric bill, it isn’t just payment for service, but an investment in a company you own.
-One of the many benefits of being a member-owner of Beartooth Electric Cooperative is receiving a Capital Credit Retirement (sndn subsequent retirement check) as a return on your investment, much like a dividend on stocks.
+One of the many benefits of being a member-owner of Beartooth Electric Cooperative is receiving both Capital Credit Allocations (your earned equity in the Cooperative) and Capital Credit Retirement (payout in the form of a check to you) as a return on your investment, much like a dividend on stocks.
 As a member you build equity in the cooperative each year you receive service.
 Member equity is the essential tool Beartooth Electric uses to build, maintain, and upgrade the facilities necessary to provide you the reliable, low-cost electric service you have become accustomed to receiving.
 Retirement of Capital Credits is a return of member-furnished capital.
 Beartooth Electric is a not-for profit electric cooperative, so any money left over after paying for all fiscal-year operating costs is returned to our members.

 This year, your Board of Trustees has authorized the return of $412,273.00 in retired capital credits (also known as patronage capital) for the unretired 39% of the year 1994, 100% of the year 1995, and 52% of the year 1996.
 This retirement (and subsequent check issued to you) represents your monetary credit based on how much you paid BEC for electric service during those years.
 “On behalf of the Beartooth Electric Cooperative Board of Trustees, it’s a privilege for Beartooth Electric to retire Capital Credits to our members-owners,” said Kevin Owens, General Manager.
 “It clearly demonstrates our commitment to our members.”

 What are the steps to receiving a capital credit refund?